-Although modern computer printers have, for the most part, replaced the traditional typewriter, oftentimes typewritten anonymous notes, threatening letters, extortion requests, and altered contracts are the active portion of a questioned document case.
+Although modern computer printers have, almost exclusively, replaced the traditional typewriter, still on occasion typewritten anonymous notes, threatening letters, extortion requests, and altered contracts are the active portion of a questioned document case.
 While typewriters are often thought of a single piece of equipment, many machines are often a combination of machine, type-element, and single or multiple-pass ribbon.
 This genre of machine may be more appropriately referred to as a “typewriting system.”
 While each major component may enjoy it’s own identifying characteristics, the possibility of interchanging components between similar models normally renders the possibility of identifying a specific typewriting system to a suspect typewritten letter a rather remote prospect.
 In cases where a computer and printer are involved, the identification process is so remote as to be almost non-existent.
-Many times, for instance, the ability to even distinguish between a laser printer, photocopier, and facsimile machine cannot be reliably accomplished.
-In fact, many multipurpose machines that encompass all three processes are in common use in today’s office environment.
+Many times, for instance, the ability to even distinguish between a laser printer, photocopier, scanner, and facsimile machine cannot be reliably accomplished.
+In fact, many multipurpose machines that encompass all four processes are in common use in today’s office environment.
 Their output is essentially the same.

 In the case of typewritten material, such as a typewritten letter, the original of the questioned document is almost a basic necessity.
 Machine copied documents are usually unsuitable for a typeprint examination except where differences in type font are obvious.
 Opinions derived from such documents, if any, are generally much less definitive.